loggerhead-instruments/medusa-AI-teensy/README.md

 Each message ends with a NEMA checksum (e.g. *67) to ensure data integrity

 Teensy will feed whatever string is stored by Coral in the detections.txt file into the satellite message.
-This will allow a user to change the Coral processing and us to create a web system to process these messages.
+This will allow a user to change the Coral processing.
+The message format is designed to allow cloud processing of custom messages.

 Teensy will deal with message packing to fit inside of message limits.
 A message may contain one or more JSON blocks separated by {braces}.